+(or absent).
 The following subjects are not included among the Group Risk Takers who are recipients of Incentive Plans based on Intesa Sanpaolo shares:

-- i. non-executive members of the Board of Directors of Intesa Sanpaolo, identified in application of the provisions of Article 92, paragraph 3) of the Directive who, in light of the office they hold, are not recipients of Incentive Plans; - ii. the Group Risk Takers identified in VUB (only with reference to those who have a local contract), as, pursuant to local regulations and law, the portion awarded in Intesa Sanpaolo shares is instead awarded in financial instruments issued by the institution to which each subject belongs (i.e. VUB Certificates); - iii. the Group Risk Takers belonging to asset management companies, as, pursuant to the applicable sector regulation, the portion awarded in Intesa Sanpaolo shares is replaced by the allocation of units of the managed funds. - 6 The following subject are not included among the Sub-consolidating Groups Risk Takers who are recipients of Incentive Plans based on Intesa Sanpaolo shares: - i. the non-executive members of the Sub-holding's Supervisory Board / Board of Directors identified as Risk Takers in application of the provisions of Article 92, paragraph 3) of the Directive, who are not recipients of Incentive Plans in light of the role they hold in the Sub-holding: - the role they hold in the Sub-holding; ii. the Sub-consolidating Groups Risk Takers identified in VUB who, as provided for the Group Risk Takers, are awarded financial instruments issued by the legal entity they belong to. - 7 The following subjects are not included among the Legal Entity Risk Takers who are recipients of Incentive Plans based on Intesa Sanpaolo shares: - i. the non-executive members of the Legal Entity's Supervisory Board / Board of Directors identified as Risk Takers in application of the provisions of Article 92, paragraph 3) of the Directive, who are not recipients of Incentive Plans in light of the role they hold in the Legal Entity; - ii. the Legal Entity Risk Takers identified in VUB who, as provided for the Group Risk Takers, are awarded financial instruments issued by the legal entity they belong to.
+i. non-executive members of the Board of Directors of Intesa Sanpaolo, identified in application of the provisions of Article 92, paragraph 3) of the Directive who, in light of the office they hold, are not recipients of Incentive Plans;

+ii. the Group Risk Takers identified in VUB (only with reference to those who have a local contract), as, pursuant to local regulations and law, the portion awarded in Intesa Sanpaolo shares is instead awarded in financial instruments issued by the institution to which each subject belongs (i.e. VUB Certificates);

+iii. the Group Risk Takers belonging to asset management companies, as, pursuant to the applicable sector regulation, the portion awarded in Intesa Sanpaolo shares is replaced by the allocation of units of the managed funds.

+&lt;sup>6 The following subject are not included among the Sub-consolidating Groups Risk Takers who are recipients of Incentive Plans based on Intesa Sanpaolo shares:

+i. the non-executive members of the Sub-holding's Supervisory Board / Board of Directors identified as Risk Takers in application of the provisions of Article 92, paragraph 3) of the Directive, who are not recipients of Incentive Plans in light of the role they hold in the Sub-holding:

+the role they hold in the Sub-holding; ii. the Sub-consolidating Groups Risk Takers identified in VUB who, as provided for the Group Risk Takers, are awarded financial instruments issued by the legal entity they belong to.

+&lt;sup>7 The following subjects are not included among the Legal Entity Risk Takers who are recipients of Incentive Plans based on Intesa Sanpaolo shares:

+i. the non-executive members of the Legal Entity's Supervisory Board / Board of Directors identified as Risk Takers in application of the provisions of Article 92, paragraph 3) of the Directive, who are not recipients of Incentive Plans in light of the role they hold in the Legal Entity;

+ii. the Legal Entity Risk Takers identified in VUB who, as provided for the Group Risk Takers, are awarded financial instruments issued by the legal entity they belong to.

+have the power to make management decisions which may affect the issuer's evolution and outlook.